spatialthoughts/qgis-tutorials/source/docs/3/cartogram_animation.rst

   .. image:: /static/3/cartogram_animation/images/10.png
     :align: center

-11. Click the :guilabel:` + Add Symbol layer` button.
+11. Click the :guilabel:`Add Symbol layer (+)` button.
 A new symbol layer :guilabel:`Simple Fill` will be added.
 Set the :guilabel:`Fill color` to the same color as the lines and the :guilabel:`Stroke color` to be a slightly darker color.

   .. image:: /static/3/cartogram_animation/images/11.png
     :align: center